naprirfan/fcc-nightlife-app/README.md

 - User Story: As an unauthenticated user, when I login I should not have to search again.

 Technology stack :
-- React Flux
+- React + Redux
-- Karma
+- Mocha + Chai
-- NodeJS
+- NodeJS + Express
+- MongoDB
 - Webpack
-- Pug & SASS
+- SASS

 Live demo : http://nightlife.muhammad-irfan.me